 Fees

-The cost of a standard Get is $700, although additional fees apply to gittin arranged out of the office.
+The cost of a standard Get is $700.
 Additional fees may apply for special services.
+For a Get taking place outside standard BDA locations for arranging a Get, there is a surcharge equal to $50 per mile distance from our midtown Manhattan office (or more for anticipated high traffic destinations), with a minimum surcharge of $700.
+For distances greater than 30 miles from the office, please contact us for a customized quote.
 Fees may be subsidized or waived based on financial need, or other compelling circumstances.
 The cost of a Get should not be a factor in deciding whether to arrange a Get, and the Beth Din will never decline to arrange a Get solely because of a party’s inability to pay.